dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 Yes, there is an intellectual property endgame.
 Intellectual property and copyrights are specified as "inequalities" in legalspace.
 That is, they cover ranges of information, not specific instances of information.
-This is very important.
+This is very important because it implies that the space can be completely covered, especially once STEM starts to accelerate as we approach the Singularity.

 These assertions are debatable, but because patents and intellectual property.
 A component of the geopolitical strategy of the Chinese and Russians will very likely be to disrupt all intellectual property when the international legal regime is disrupted, as if they haven't already stepped on our intellectual property enough.
 There's no question about it.
 They WILL do this.
+You can set your watch by that.

 The question I'm asking about it is: do our "leaders" even see this coming and *what have they planned on doing about it?* Why the fuck do